 These gains and losses are in respect of interest rate swaps and swaptions and for the Guaranteed Minimum Income Benefit (GMIB) reinsurance.
 The swaps and swaptions are undertaken to manage interest rate exposures and durations within the general account, including the variable annuity and fixed index annuity guarantees (as described in note (d) below).
 The GMIB reinsurance is in place so as to insulate Jackson from the GMIB exposure.

 The amounts principally reflect the fair value movement on these instruments, net of related amortisation of deferred acquisition costs.

 Under the Group's IFRS reporting of Jackson's derivatives (other than equity-related) programme significant accounting mismatches arise.
-This is because:
+This is equivered.

-- The derivatives are required to be fair valued with the value movements booked in the income statement; - As noted above, part of the derivative value movements arises in respect of interest rate exposures within Jackson's guarantee liabilities for variable annuity and fixed index annuity business which are only partially fair valued under IFRS (see below); and - The GMIB liability is valued under the US GAAP insurance measurement basis applied for IFRS in a way that substantially does not recognise the effect of market movements.
+- $The \, derivatives \, are \, required \, to \, be \, fair \, valued \, with \, the \, value \, movements \, booked \, in \, the \, income \, statement; \, where \, it is a constant of the income statement; \, it i$ - As noted above, part of the derivative value movements arise in respect of interest rate exposures within Jackson's guarantee liabilities for variable annuity and fixed index annuity business which are only partially fair valued under IFRS (see below); and - The GMIB liability is valued under the US GAAP insurance measurement basis applied for IFRS in a way that substantially does not recognise the effect of market movements.
 However, notwithstanding that the liability is reinsured, as the reinsurance asset is net settled it is deemed a derivative under IAS 39 which requires fair valuation.

-In half year 2014, the positive fluctuation of £208 million reflects principally the favourable mark-to-market impact of approximately 42 basis points decrease in swap rates on the valuation of the interest rate swaps, swaptions, and the GMIB reinsurance asset.
+In half year 2014, the positive fluctuation of £208 million reflects principally the favourable mark to market impact of approximately 42 basis points decrease in swap rates on the valuation of the interest rate swaps, swaptions, and the GMIB reinsurance asset.